hedera-dev/nft-collection-risk-inspector/README.md

-# Rug Risk Inspector for Hedera Tokens
+# Risk Inspector for Hedera Tokens

-The Rug Risk Inspector application serves as a tool to evaluate the risk associated with tokens on the Hedera network, specifically to assess the likelihood of a rug pull based on a token's properties.
+Risk Inspector application serves as a tool to evaluate the risk associated with tokens on the Hedera network, specifically to assess the likelihood of a rug pull based on a token's properties.
 It calculates a risk score and levels by examining various risk factors like Admin Key, Supply Key, KYC Key, etc.

 ## Usage